AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Experiments

 \subsection{Experiments Details}

-We utilize the pre-trained ResNet-50 as the adversarial attack model, implementing the $\textbf{RAF-GI}$ strategy to invert images of size 224$\times$224 pixels from the validation set of the 1000-class ImageNet ILSVRC 2021 dataset~\cite{deng2009imagenet}.
+We utilize the pre-trained ResNet-50 model as the attack model, implementing the $\textbf{AFGI}$ strategy to invert images of size 224×224 pixels from the validation set of the ImageNet ILSVRC 2021 dataset~\cite{deng2009imagenet}.
 This setup aligns with that of GradInversion~\cite{yin2021see}.
-In the $\textbf{RAF-GI}$ experiment, we carefully configured hyperparameters, setting $\alpha_{TV} = 1e-1$, $\alpha_{mean} = 1e-3$, $\alpha_{ca} = 1e-2$, and the learning rate $lr = 1e - 2$ during the maximum iterations $MI = 10K$ at the batch size of 1.
-Then, fine-tuning is performed for an additional 10K iterations to accommodate more complex attack situations with a batch size larger than 1.
-Following GGI~\cite{geiping2020inverting}, we adjusted the $lr$ during the entire inversion process.
-The $lr$ decreases after 2/7 of the iterations and is reduced by a factor of 0.2 in all experiments.
-The most time-saving and cost-effective setting for $\textbf{RAF-GI}$ is to restart only once, while GGI~\cite{geiping2020inverting} requires eight restarts.
-The inversion process of $\textbf{RAF-GI}$ is accelerated using one NVIDIA A100 GPU, coupled with the Adam optimizer.
+In the $\textbf{AFGI}$ experiment, we conFig.d hyperparameters by setting $\alpha_{TV} = 1e-1$, $\alpha_{mean} = 1e-3$, $\alpha_{ed} = 1e-2$, and the learning rate $lr = 1e-2$ during the maximum iterations $MI = 10K$ at a batch size of 1.
+The parameters with $\alpha = 0.6$, $\theta_1 = 0.8$ and $\theta_2 = 0.9$ are used in $\mathbf{R}_{ed}$.
+Fine-tuning is then performed for additional 10K iterations with a batch size larger than 1.
+The $lr$ decreases with a factor of 0.2 after every 2/7 of the total iterations in our experiments.
+The most time-saving and cost-effective setting for $\textbf{AFGI}$ is to restart only once, while GGI~\cite{geiping2020inverting} requires eight restarts.
+The inversion process of $\textbf{AFGI}$ is accelerated using one NVIDIA A100 GPU, coupled with the Adam optimizer.